 Philosophizing in a Globalized World (GloPhi) is a Center for Advanced Studies at Hildesheim University funded by the German Research Foundation (DFG).
 Our aim is to pluralize the canon of philosophy by combining methodologies from cross-cultural philosophy and decolonial theory.
-Building on the findings of the research project Histories of Philosophy in a Global Perspective, we aim at creating the Hildesheim Encyclopedia of Philosophy (HePS), a database of philosophical documents and practices from a diverse set of languages and regions with commentaries from experts.
+Building on the findings of the research project Histories of Philosophy in a Global Perspective, we aim at creating the Hildesheim Encyclopedia of Philosophical Sources (HePS), a database of philosophical documents and practices from a diverse set of languages and regions with commentaries from experts.
 Additionally, we organize a broad range of events to connect academic and public discourse and invite Fellows from around the world to work with us locally at our center in Hildesheim.

 The academic discipline of philosophy is still defined by a Eurocentric framework that excludes philosophical traditions and actors from vast regions of the globe, not least among these the rich and diverse traditions of African philosophy.
 Consequently, African philosophers rarely appear in teaching curricula or as speakers in European and North American academic settings.
 Their current omission from mainstream discourses and teaching materials cannot only be ascribed to unfamiliarity or ignorance of their ideas; it reflects a long-standing historical devaluation and marginalization of African philosophy from a long list of European thinkers who, like Hegel, explicitly rejected African philosophy as part of a global historiography of philosophy.